 The following example configuration describes the configuration of the Ring Manager device (1).
-You set up the 2 other devices (2 to 3) in the same way, but without enabling the Ring manager function.
+You configure the 2 other devices (2 to 3) in the same way, but without enabling the Ring manager function.
 This example does not use a VLAN.
 You specify the value 30ms as the ring recovery time.
 Every device supports the Advanced mode function.

-- ☐ Set up the network to meet your demands. - ☐ To minimize the ring recovery time in case of a link-up after a failure, set up the speed and duplex mode of the ring ports as follows: - For 100 Mbit/s TX ports, disable Automatic Negotiation and manually set up 100M FDX. - For the other port types, keep the port-specific default settings.
+Set up the network to meet your demands.

+- □ To minimize the ring recovery time in case of a link-up after a failure, configure the speed and duplex mode of the ring ports as follows: - For 100 Mbit/s TX ports, disable Automatic Negotiation and manually configure 100M FDX. - For the other port types, keep the port-specific default settings.

-Note: Set up each device of the MRP Ring individually.
+Note: Configure each device of the MRP Ring individually.
 Before you connect the redundant line, verify that you have completed the configuration of every device of the MRP Ring.
 You thus help avoid loops during the configuration phase.